What you need to know

 Emma Laxton

-Theatre as Sound Designer includes: WALDEN, That Face, My Name Is Rachel Corrie, Emilia — Oliver Award for Best Sound Design (West End); The Collaboration (Broadway); A Single Man (RBO/Factory International, Manchester); Dancing at Lughnasa (National Theatre); Titus Andronicus, The Merry Wives of Windsor, Much Ado About Nothing (RSC); A Face in the Crowd, Hamlet, Blood Wedding (Young Vic); Robin Hood: The Legend.
+Theatre as Sound Designer includes: WALDEN, That Face, My Name Is Rachel Corrie, Emilia — Oliver Award for Best Sound Design (West End); The Collaboration (Broadway); A Single Man (RBO/Factory International, Manchester); Dancing at Lughnasa (National Theatre); Titus Andronicus, The Merry Wives of Windsor, Much Ado About Nothing (RSC); Hamlet, Blood Wedding (Young Vic); Robin Hood: The Legend.
 Rewritten, Antigone (Regent’s Park Open Air); Trouble in Butetown, The York Realist, The Recruiting Officer, Measure for Measure, Coriolanus (Donmar); Living Newspaper, A Kind of People, Superhoe (Royal Court).
-Theatre as Associate Sound Designer includes: A Christmas Carol (The Old Vic); Equus, War Horse (West End).
+Theatre as Associate Sound Designer includes: Mary Page Marlowe, A Christmas Carol (The Old Vic); Equus, War Horse (West End).

 Helen Siveter